kobylyanskiy/edge-docs/docs/tutorials/reach-integration.md

 ### Configuring ArduPilot to accept Reach solution

-ArduPilot configuration will require setting GPS parameters via QGroundControl.
+ArduPilot configuration will require setting GPS parameters via QGroundControl:

+* Open QGroundControl
-After connecting, go to `Vehicle Setup` menu, then click `Parameters` list on the left.
+* Go to `Vehicle Setup` menu
+* Open `Parameters` list on the left.

+!!! tip
     To find the desired parameter more quickly, use a search box on top of the list.

 * Set **GPS_TYPE2** parameter to "AUTO".
 This will enable the second GPS input.